MarthinHauge/HomeAssistant-screen/README.md

 # HomeAssistant-screen IOT
 Show HomeAssistant entities on a screen with esp8266.
-In this example I am showing temperature and watt consumption from my DS18B20 probes that is attached to the waterheater.
+In this example I am showing water temperature and watt consumption from my waterheater.
+DS18B20 probes is attached to the waterheater, and a Aeotec Heavy Duty Smart Switch Gen5 Z-Wave is measuring the watt consumption.

 Components needed:
 -Esp8266